Chocolate Fudge Cakes for 2.

 This recipe reminds me of a chocolate molten cake.
 Hey, did you know that I use to waitress at Chili’s restaurant in college?
 Fajita rita Mondays, anyone?
 Chili’s dessert recipe, the molten lava cake, is one of their most popular desserts and it’s clear why.
 Rich, chocolate cake oozing with chocolate inside.
 My homemade version doesn’t really resemble a soufflé like most molten cakes; it’s more of a tiny chocolate brownie cake.

-This small batch recipe yields two undeniably fudgy cakes.
+This small batch recipe yields two fudgy cakes.
 One for you and one for your sweetheart or best friend/kid/sibling/parent/any chocolate lover in your life.
-You will need two 6-ounce ramekins, which is the common size used for most custards, soufflés, creme brûlées, etc. I’m unsure about the bake time for ramekins any other size.
-I highly suggest just buying the specified size.
-These are the ramekins I use.
-I’ll repeat that in my recipe notes in case you’re absolutely not reading any of this.
+You will need two 6-ounce ramekins, which is the common size used for most custards, soufflés, creme brûlées, etc. These are the ramekins I use.

 About the ingredients used: I use brown sugar not only to sweeten the cakes, but to provide a little extra flavor and moisture.
 Vegetable oil makes the cakes extra moist while the egg provides richness.
 You will not use an entire egg.
 Rather, you will crack an egg, beat it, and use 2 Tablespoons in this chocolate batter.
 When testing this recipe, I found using the entire egg made the cakes taste eggy and spongey.
 Let’s avoid that.
 Flour gives the cakes structure while the leaveners lift the cakes as they bake.

 Like my chocolate cupcakes, I use both baking soda and baking powder here.
 Why use both?
-Good question.
 In my recipe testing, I found that the amount of baking soda I was using was certainly enough to neutralize the acid (in this case, the brown sugar) but this amount was not enough to lift the cakes.
 Why not add more soda, then?
 Well, the cakes began to taste bitter.
 So, a little baking powder is used to give extra assurance and lift.
 It’s confusing, I know.
-It’s taken me years to understand.
-Moving along…
+It’s taken me years to understand it!!

 The chocolate flavor is incredibly intense.
 Don’t expect a sickeningly sweet cake; semi-sweet chocolate is used and only 3 Tablespoons of extra sugar for the entire 2 cake recipe.
 All you’ll taste is rich chocolate.
 A total chocolate trance.